cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     worldCoord: any;
 };

-// Warning: (ae-missing-release-tag) "createUint8SharedArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createUint8SharedArray(length: number): Uint8Array;

-// Warning: (ae-forgotten-export) The symbol "createVolumeActorInterface" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "createVolumeActor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function createVolumeActor(props: createVolumeActorInterface): Promise<VolumeActor>;

-// Warning: (ae-missing-release-tag) "createVolumeMapper" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function createVolumeMapper(imageData: any, vtkOpenGLTexture: any): any;

-// Warning: (ae-missing-release-tag) "CustomEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface CustomEvent_2<T = any> extends Event {
     // (undocumented)